magicsquaresystems/training-list-search/README.md

 3. Display the orders table in a web page
 4. Allow the user to filter orders by customer name and/or product code

-The sample code contains all the MVC source code and database to get you started.
+This repository contains all the MVC application and database to get you started.
 The database is located in the Db folder

 # Prerequisites
 You will need to be setup with the following to complete this task: